Close Menu

 A steady hand and the right brushes helped a lot here.

-The Big Reveal of Our Coffered Ceiling
+The Final Reveal of Our DIY Coffered Ceiling

-Finally, the moment we had all been waiting for: the big reveal.
+Finally, the moment we had all been waiting for: was the big reveal.
 Stepping back and looking at the finished ceiling, we couldn’t believe how much it changed the look and feel of the room.

 The coffered ceiling made the space feel more expansive and sophisticated, and the light paint and warm wood tones created a perfect balance.